PlaidCloud/website/content/en/docs/concepts/services-networking/network-policies.md

 {{< feature-state state="beta" for_k8s_version="1.21" >}}

-The Kubernetes control plane sets an immutable label `kubernetes.io/metadata.name` on all namespaces, provided that the `NamespaceDefaultLabelName` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled.
+The PlaidCloud control plane sets an immutable label `PlaidCloud.io/metadata.name` on all namespaces, provided that the `NamespaceDefaultLabelName` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled.
 The value of the label is the namespace name.